FatihThaDev/SkillSwap/README.md

   Post what you’re offering and what you’d like to learn.
   For example: “I’ll teach programming in exchange for English lessons.”

-- **Messaging**:
-  Communicate with an AI assistant which can help you solve problems you are unfamiliar with.

 - **Secure Authentication**:
   Login, registration, and session management with PHP.